 Reading games for review:

 Get Out of Here

 Get Out of Here is the perfect game for transition points for dismissing to lunch, recess, or to go home.
 You stand at the front of the line with your task cards or question cards targeting the skills you want to review.
-You can use this to review content information, but like Guess My Word, you can use if for word study too by giving clues about a selected word.
+You can use this to review content information, but like Mind Reader, you can use it for word study too by giving clues about a selected word.

 In order to get out of my classroom, the student needs to answer 2-3 questions correctly (or whatever you feel fits your time frame).
 If not, the student heads to the back of the line for another turn.
 Caution…watch that the same child isn’t always sent to the end.
 Gage the question difficulty to the student as those not answering still review the more challenging content.

 Have you played Scattergories?
 This is kind of the idea.
 Students play in teams to brainstorm five examples in 10 seconds.
 Making lists is a great way to review lots of concepts from math rules, to adjectives and word study patterns to content area facts.
 It’s fast paced, and again…everyone learns.
 You could even use it to review a class read aloud.